DOT Compliance Services

 If you’re a trucking or transportation company, the Department of Transportation (DOT) has a comprehensive and detailed list of items that you are legally obliged to follow.
 Items include ensuring all on-duty drivers carry certain documentation with them, inspection and hours of service records, and much more.

-Every year, trucking firms pay thousands of dollars in fines for violating DOT regulations.
+Every year, motor carriers, pipeline companies, and aviation employers pay thousands of dollars in fines for violating DOT regulations.
 It may seem unduly bureaucratic, but Department of Transportation’s mission is to:

 A Full Range Of DOT Compliance Services

-Whether you’re a large trucking company or aviation repair company with hundreds of employees across multiple states, or you’re an independent CDL operator, if you are required to implement a program decided by 49 CFR Part 40 regulations, we will make it easy for you to be compliant.
+Whether you’re a large motor carrier or aviation repair company with hundreds of employees across multiple states, or you’re an independent CDL operator, if you are required to implement a program required by 49 CFR Part 40 regulations, we will make it easy for you to be compliant.

-We provide expert consultation on regulation requirements so you can run your business and minimize the risk of fines and penalties during routine audits for non-compliance.
+The federal drug and alcohol program is considered the Gold standard due to its history of success in reducing the misuse and abuse of alcohol and controlled substances within the workplace.
+We provide expert consultation on regulation requirements through policy and consultative guidance so you can run your business and minimize the risk of fines and penalties during routine audits for non-compliance.

 Our DOT Compliance services include: